yujunz/gitlab.com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

 ```

 It could be that the data disk isn't mounted correctly, because Linux tries to
 mount by the enumerated order of the disks.
-Try to re-shuffel the
+Try to reshuffle the
 order of disks on the instance in google cloud console by detaching and
 attaching them accordingly until they match the original order that you saved in
 the screenshot at the beginning.